tahsin4466/BruinBites/README.md

 pip install webdriver-manager
 ```

-If you have a Liux operating system, use `pip3` instead of `pip` to install the above.
+If you have a Linux operating system, use `pip3` instead of `pip` to install the above.

 This project also uses React.
 Once node.js is installed, use npm to first install any dependencies (such as MUI) using:
 ```